gawati/gawati-portal-ui-next/Porting_Notes.md

 #### Misc
   - next.config.js has some customized webpack config to load images, environment variables, and node modules that require css files.
-  - Can't pass a variable inside dynamic imports - https://github.com/zeit/next.js/issues/2690
+  - Enable postcss-url inline to support font-awesome.
+See postcss.config.js
   - Upgraded react-pdf because there was some known css import issue.
 In next.js, css files being used by node_modules are troublesome.
 The upgrade made annotation.css import optional.
+  - Can't pass a variable inside dynamic imports - https://github.com/zeit/next.js/issues/2690
+  - urls formed with query parameters (like doc&_lang=**) in react get route parameter named '_lang'.
+However, the url for /home in server gets its params from the browser where the param is 'lang' not '_lang'.
+  - defaultLang().lang = 'eng'.
+This breaks <ExprAbstract/> in the function displayDate(abstract.date[1].value, pageLang) which tries to find alpha2 of 'eng'

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)